 Meteora monasteries dress code

-In case you show up in wrong attire, the monasteries would usually provide you with trousers and skirts but due to COVID-19, this might not be the case any longer so I wouldn’t count on it.
+In case you show up in the wrong attire, the monasteries would usually provide you with trousers and skirts but I wouldn’t count on it.

 The town of Kalambaka (also spelled Kalampaka or Kalabaka) was much larger than I expected.
 That’s because most blogs and articles I read before our trip referred to it as ‘a tiny village’.
-The reality is that Kalambaka is a town with 12,000 inhabitants and lots of restaurants, bars, bakeries, tour agencies, gift shops and other small businesses, so I think calling it a tiny village is a bit of an exaggeration.
+The reality is that Kalambaka is a town with 12,000 inhabitants and lots of restaurants, bars, bakeries, tour agencies, gift shops and other small businesses.

 Some of the best things to do in Kalambaka is to simply stroll along its main street Trikalon, explore the local food scene, or sit down with a cocktail and people-watch.
 On weekend nights, the street is buzzing with both locals and tourists.
 You can also visit Kalambaka’s Mushroom Museum if that’s your thing.

-Just 1.5 kilometers from Kalambaka is the Kastraki village.
+Just 1.5km (1 mile) from Kalambaka is the Kastraki village.
 It’s a much smaller and quieter place with more of a countryside vibe but still has a handful of cute restaurants and guest houses.

 If hiking around Meteora didn’t give you enough of a thrill, there are plenty of more adrenaline-inducing activities to choose from.

-You can join a cliff scrambling experience that offers you the opportunity to walk on narrow trails carved into the edges of the gigantic rocks while you’re attached to a rope.
-Or you can hire a professional climbing guide and ascend to the peaks of Meteora up the awe-inspiring rock walls.
+You can join a cliff scrambling tour that offers you the opportunity to walk on narrow trails carved into the edges of the gigantic rocks while you’re attached to a rope.
+Or you can try your hand at rock climbing with a professional guide and ascend to the awe-inspiring peaks of Meteora.

 If you’d like to fly over the hills of Meteora like a bird, take a tandem paragliding flight and enjoy the views of the landscape from a whole different angle.